duolu/pyrotation/README.md

 1. A solid disk on the XOY plane in the original reference frame is shown to represent the "ground"

-### Demo of Angle-Axis Representation of a 3D Rotation
+### Demo of the Angle-Axis Representation of a 3D Rotation

 ![angle-axis annotation.](figures/angle_axis_annotated.png)                <img src="https://github.com/duolu/pyrotation/blob/master/figures/angle_axis.gif" width="350">